Menu

 Wrongful Termination

-- Obtained termination pay for a worker who was unable to work due to their disability/illness, despite the employer giving working notice.
+- Obtained termination pay for a worker who was unable to work due to their disability/illness, despite the employer giving them working notice.
+As the worker could not work out their notice due to their disability, the employer was ordered to pay them.

 - Obtained termination pay for a worker who engaged in a heated verbal argument with the boss, in which both parties used profanities at each other.
 It was found that the boss had provoked the worker and as a result the worker's actions were not willful.